Get your first pair PAIR for $54 with code NEWPAIR

 Occasion

 Where do you plan to wear your new pair of eyewear?
 Perhaps it’s a special event like a wedding or other formal gathering, in which case some Special Occasion or Sparkle Glasses might work well.
-Or maybe you’re looking for something to wear out clubbing or to a retro party, like The Gold Confetti or The Rainbow Tie-Dye.
+Or maybe you’re looking for something to wear out clubbing or to a retro party, like The Rainbow Tie-Dye.

 Before you buy, try on the glasses you’re considering, either in a shop or using a Virtual Try-On tool.